peterhinch/micropython-mqtt/mqtt_as/README.md

 The protocol supports three "quality of service" (qos) levels.
 Level 0 offers no guarantees.
 Level 1 ensures that a packet is communicated to the recipient but duplication can occur.
-Level 2 avoids duplication; it is not suported by the official driver or by this module.
+Level 2 avoids duplication; it is not supported by the official driver or by this module.
 Duplicates can readily be handled at the application level.